Common Types of Intentional Torts

 A person or a company commits an intentional tort when they act in ways that they know will cause harm.
 That simplified definition covers both parts of the legal term—intent and injury, which lawyers call a tort—but it does not really explain what types of action count as intentional torts.

-The Cleveland intentional tort attorneys with Agee Clymer Mitchell and Portman offer a broader definition and additional examples elsewhere on our website.
-Here, we just want to focus on the kinds of intentional torts that are most likely to result in complaints from victims and legal claims for monetary compensation and payment of damages.
+The Columbus intentional tort attorneys with Agee Clymer Mitchell and Portman are here to focus on the kinds of intentional torts that are most likely to result in complaints from victims and legal claims for monetary compensation and payment of damages.

 “Fraud” describes any misrepresentation or lie made to illegally or improperly receive money, property, or services.
 Examples include impersonating another person, offering counterfeit or nonexistent items for sale, and making false claims about products and investments.
 In more precise terms, fraud can take the form of using someone else’s credit card, taking money for real estate one does not own, and labeling a health product as a cure for an incurable condition.